KaveIO/Eskapade/docs/source/tutorial_jupyter.rst

   !pwd

 In Jupyter to find which path you are working on, and put the data to the path.
 Or change the load path in the macro to the proper one.

-but in the end it depends on your setup.
+But in the end it depends on your setup.

 *Intermezzo: you can run bash commands in Jupyter by prepending the command with a !*